1coderookie/BSB-LPB-LAN_EN/docs/chap16.md

 11. Make the power supply to the Arduino setup, ideally with a specific power supply connected to the female connector socket.
 If you do not (yet) have a suitable power supply at hand, you can also power the Arduino setup via the USB port.

 12. Start an internet browser and go to the page of the BSB-LAN web interface.
 It can be found at the IP address you previously set in step 6 (the default is "192.168.178.88").
+When using DHCP, the IP can be read out from the start sequence of the Arduino Due by using the serial monitor of the Arduino IDE .

 If everything is installed correctly, you will now have access to the controller of your heating system.
 If -contrary to expectations- errors or problems arise, then in addition to the chapters already mentioned, also read chapters [13](chap13.md), [14](chap14.md) and [15](chap15.md).